Bobotie recipes are a red meat dish but by substituting with some chickpeas and vegetables you can turn it into a perfectly healthy meal.

 Notice this dish has at least five of the mandatory eight coloured foods we need to eat every day: carrots, eggplant, zucchini, tomato and lemon.

-Here are my top 7 functional foods for your health; they help prevent disease and promote health.
+Here are my top 7 functional foods; they help prevent disease and promote well-being.

 Freezing chickpeas makes your life a lot simpler if you have the desire to start substituting some of your red meat with legumes; such as in these bobotie recipes.